Wildlife Tracking Intensive

 Adam Martin

 Adam first took Tracking Intensive in 2008.
 Adam has been a core instructor and has been the tracking club coordinator since 2017.
 Adam has also been on the leadership team for the Cascade Wildlife Monitoring project since 2009.
 He has a long background in nature education and has worked professionally in conservation science and ecological restoration since 2011.
-Adam has a BA/BS in natural history, environmental education, and ecology from The Evergreen State College.
-Currently, he is in his candidacy in the Master of Environmental Studies program at The Evergreen State College where he is focusing on topics in conservation biology.
+Adam has a BA/BS in natural history, environmental education, and ecology from The Evergreen State College where he has also earned his Masters in Biology/Botany.

 Guest Instructors